appveyor/website/src/docs/branches.md

 * If all previous steps fail build is not run.

-## Build on tags (GitHub, GitLab and BitBucket only)
+## Build on tags (GitHub, BitBucket, GitLab, Gitea)

-By default AppVeyor starts a new build on any push to GitHub, whether it's a regular commit or a new tag.
+By default AppVeyor starts a new build on any push to a repository, whether it's a regular commit or a new tag.
 Repository tagging is frequently used to trigger deployment.

 AppVeyor sets `APPVEYOR_REPO_TAG` environment variable to distinguish regular commits from tags - the value is `true` if tag was pushed; otherwise it's `false`.
 When it's `true` the name of tag is stored in `APPVEYOR_REPO_TAG_NAME`.